LibreBooking/docker/BUILD.md

 1. Create a github secret, called `REGISTRY_TOKEN`, to store your registry personal access token
 1. Run the github action `Build and publish docker images` from the latest repository tag
+1. Click on `Run workflow`.
+Then click on `Branch: develop` and select instead the latest version tag
-1. Specify the librebooking application github reference (ex: refs/tags/2.8.6)
+1. Specify the librebooking application github reference (ex: refs/tags/2.8.6 or refs/heads/develop)
 1. Click on the `Run workflow` button